ICT381/ict381-lab-notes/LAB_0E.md

 5. Click on the **Code** button and click **SSH**.

-   Sample Screenshot for StaycationX repo:
+   Sample Screenshot for TMA frontend repo:

    ![](images/lab0E/classmoji-clone-personal-repo.png)